 Not to mention, if the tutor or the book or the other moms still aren’t able to help you with a topic, there’s always the internet.
 Google the subject and see how other people have explained it for further help.
 Sometimes just seeing a harder subject in a different format lets the lights go on.

-Mom #4: I Didn’t Learn Grammar, so Why Should My Kid?
+Essentials Mom #4: I Didn’t Learn English Grammar, so Why Should My Kid?

 This is a pushback I hear especially from people outside the Classical Conversations world.
 If Dad has worked in business for twenty years successfully without ever diagramming a sentence, why should his kid spend three years of their life learning all the details?
 Maybe it seems like you could be doing something better with your time.

-While this post has been mostly speaking to the grammar portion of EEL and not the writing portion, let’s address both.
-Honestly, your children need you to assist them with their writing; however, many of you don’t know where commas go and can’t pick out sentence fragments.
-As homeschool families, unless you’re turning in papers to an outside source, you may just need backup to help your child be able to write with commas.
-It sounds harsh, but I do believe it’s true.
-Instead of guessing where commas go, let’s work from the ground up to understand how sentences are formed.
+As the homeschool teacher, your children need you to assist them with their writing; however, many of you don’t know where commas go and can’t pick out sentence fragments.
+Instead of guessing where commas go, let’s work from the ground up in class as parent and child to understand how sentences are formed.
 The writing and grammar portions of Essentials complement each other and build off each other nicely.
 Don’t just add a comma because I told you to; figure out where the clauses are, add your dress-ups, and discuss with your child if this is a compound subject or sentence.
 It really does make more sense.

 If you’re that parent who already loves the English language, you will be a great asset in class.
 When everyone else is feeling overwhelmed or feels that the current day’s subject might not be important, you can be the one to encourage and show why it’s important to know the different types of adjectives.
 Show your love for the structure so that kids can see the beauty of our language.
 Be the positive voice when others are disheartened.